 FYJI is goal-oriented and hopes to fulfill these goals with student and school participation.
-Through free after-school electives, including free journalistic resources and writing lessons, students gain vital experience.
-Our goal is to spark and foster student learning and interest in journalism and writing.
+Through free after-school electives, including free journalistic tutoring and writing lessons, students gain vital experience.
+We work with schools at an administrative level to host these programs.
+Additionally, we work individually with students who require extra aid.

 Pasadena Weekly covered FYJI's summer journalism program at the Alma Fuerte Public Charter School in Pasadena where the students learned from the FYJI curriculum and established the Alma Fuerte Post